Dickinson-COMP-491-492/website/docs/assignments/PA04-ProjectSelection.md

 To complete the Project Ranking:

 1. Replace P1, P2, P3 in the "Project Name" column in the table in the "Project Rankings" section with the names of the projects your team is considering.
 Add additional rows to the table as necessary.
-2. Engage in a full team discussion of the Project Explorations, Project Reviews, Install Spikes and any other information to come to a consensus ranking for the projects along each of the dimensions described below.
-Each project should get a ranking (1, 2, 3, ... with 1 being the best) for each dimension.
+2. Engage in a full team discussion of the Project Explorations, Project Reviews, Install Spikes and any other information you find useful to come to a consensus ranking for the projects along each of the dimensions described below.
+Each project should get a ranking  for each dimension (1, 2, 3, ... with 1 being the best).
 Ties are allowed.
-   - **Community**: *How would it be to work within this project's community?* Consider issues including the size and diversity of the user and developer communities, the availability and variety of communication channels, the quality and tone of communications, and how the community treats and onboards newcomers.
+   - **Community**: *How would it be to work within this project's community?* Consider issues including the size and diversity of the user and developer communities, the availability and variety of communication channels, the quality and tone of communications, and how the community treats and on-boards newcomers.
    - **Complexity**: *How technically hard is it going to be to work on this project?* Consider issues including your ability to grasp the overall purpose and organization of the project, size of the code base, the number of different tools/languages/technologies/frameworks used, the quality of documentation, and the modularity of the project (i.e. will you be able to isolate what you have to know?).
    - **Activity**: *How active is this project?* Consider issues including the recent responsiveness of community members in the communication channels, the rate at which the code is changing (is it too slow or too fast?), whether new issues are being opened, commented on and closed, whether pull requests are receiving feedback and being merged, and how up to date the documentations is.
-   - **Approachability**: *How hard would it be to get started with this project?* Consider issues including the quality of the getting started documentation for contributors, your experiences with the Install Spikes, the number of new contributors that have contributed to the project recently, availability and understandability of good first issues, alignment of your team's current skill set with the project's tools/languages/technologies/frameworks, and the amount of domain knowledge required.
+   - **Approachability**: *How hard would it be to get started with this project?* Consider issues including the quality of the getting started documentation for contributors, your experiences with the Install Spike, the number of new contributors that have contributed to the project recently, availability and understandability of good first issues, alignment of your team's current skill set with the project's tools/languages/technologies/frameworks, and the amount of domain knowledge required.
    - **Appeal**: *How interested is your team in this project?* Consider issues including the application domain, the benefits to end users, the technologies employed, and the goals of the team members.
 3. Complete the "Rationale" section by giving a paragraph for each dimension that summarizes the team's rationale for the rankings in that dimension.
 The paragraph for each dimension should be comparative.
 It should use details from the team's discussion of the Project Explorations, Project Reviews and the Install Spikes to make it clear why projects were ranked higher or lower than others on the dimension.